 The Environmental Protection Agency and Wisconsin Administrative Code HS 171 require that beaches have an advisory sign informing the public of increase health risk when a water sample exceeds 235 colony-forming units of E.coli per 100 milliliters of water (235 CFU/100 mL).

-There have been a total of two beach closings from high E. coli samples since 1990, both at the Green Lake Conference Center: Once in 2002, and the second in 2018 that dissipated below 235 CFU/100 mL in a week
+There have been several recent beach advisories or closings from high E. coli samples since 1990:

+In 2002 at the Green Lake Conference Center,

+In 2018, in the Green Lake Conference Center, which dissipated below 235 CFU/100 mL in a week,

+Twice in 2019 at Dodge Memorial County Park; levels were between 235 and 999 CFU/100 mL, triggering a beach advisory instead of a beach closure, and

+In 2020 at Sunset Park, where E. coli levels spiked at 2,400 CFU/100 mL and then a prompt resample was 276 CFU/100 mL, just over the 235 CFU/100 mL beach advisory threshold.

-In addition to this sampling, the LMPT recommends the regularly monitoring of blue-green algae within its beaches and other lake access points..
+In addition to this sampling, the LMPT recommends the regularly monitoring of blue-green algae within its beaches and other lake access points.

 WiLMS Lake Model (1999)

 Stemming from a 1998 DNR Lake Protection Grant, Big Green Lake’s 1999 Wisconsin Lake Modeling Suite (WiLMS) [47] examined the impact of watershed pollutants.
 Monitoring data was used to calibrate a model and to develop a lake phosphorus loading response curve.